pratikshaa-01/pratikshaa-01/README.md

 Welcome to my GitHub profile!
 I’m passionate about DevOps and always eager to explore new technologies and opportunities.
 Here’s a bit more about me:

 ### 🔭 I’m currently working on...
 - **DevOps Project:** I’m actively working on enhancing CI/CD pipelines, automating deployments, and managing infrastructure.
-[Project Name](URL to Project) (if applicable).

 ### 🌱 I’m currently learning...
 - **New DevOps Technologies:** Exploring the latest in DevOps practices and tools, including Kubernetes, Docker, and cloud services to stay ahead in the field.